A video portrait of Marta, a flower designer from New York now based in Rome.

-This is Laura, unfolding in the early morning.
 Having late sunsets and even later bedtimes left us with half mornings and it can be frustrating when you realize your day starts kicking in right before it's time for lunch.
 But this early morning, this one time we decided to come out and recover the day, was more than worth it.

 He has a way of presenting difficult issues, as if looking at its absence in a way that only amplifies its presence.
 A kind of mind-fuck that breaks your way of thinking, forcing you out of your own mind and knowing.
 Experiences like this that people call art are really necessary provocations for the soul.
 Also Cristiano Berti is not an obvious provocateur.
 I met him for the first time last year, after Fra convinced me to finally go see this great show we heard from artist friends, and was incredibly moved by Vertigo of Reality.
 For the first time since working in Singapore and breathing art on a daily basis, I felt excited about art (contemporary and conceptual - and dare I say, meaningful) again.

 I cannot forget his short film LETY following a Slovak gypsy brother and sister with disabilities and a talent for accapella.
 The girl, blind and on a wheelchair, talks about one day finding the right man for her and her brother reassures her and later both sing gloriously, happily.
 The full film, well worth watching, can be viewed here.